 The stage in the life cycle that is found in all plants and certain species of algae.
 This process includes both multicellular diploid generation known as Sporophyte and a multicellular haploid generation known as Gametophyte.
 The word Diploid refers to two sets of chromosomes in the cells, and normally written as ‘2n’.
 Haploid to only one set of chromosomes in the cells and written as ‘n’.

-The primary job of gametophyte is Gamete production.
-Gametes are the haploid reproductive cells, such as sperm and eggs.
-They are created in sex organs on the haploid gametophyte through mitosis, or cellular division without decrease of chromosomes sets.
-Two sex organs are present in gametophytes.
+The primary job of gametophyte is the production of Gametes.
+The produced gametes are the haploid reproductive cells, such as sperm and eggs.
+They are designed in sex organs on the haploid gametophyte through mitosis without decrease of chromosomes sets.

 Archegonium: A multicellular sex organ in the female that creates eggs.